Inverkeithing Lammas Fair: History

-Events
+Inverkeithing Lammas fair rides, mid 20th century.

+Hat and Ribbon Race

 Inverkeithing Lammas Fair medals for Hat and Ribbon Race, 2025.

 The Inverkeithing Lammas Fair Hat and Ribbon Race is believed to be the oldest road race in Scotland.
 The game originates from local shepherds competing for ribbons to gift their sweethearts, and a hat for themselves.
 True to this legacy, hats and ribbons are still paraded through the town as part of the lammas fair alongside a pipe band on the first Friday in August.

-Modern additions to the Lammas Fair include rides, arts and crafts, a duck race and a quiz.
+Lammas Queen

+The Lammas Queen tradition involves a local girl chosen to preside over the Lammas fair.

+Crowning of the Inverkeithing Lammas Queen, c.
+1912.

+Miss Effie Hamilton, Lammas Fair Queen 1909.